 WHY ACTIVE SONAR?

 Underwater objects are detected based on sound and distance.
-The quieter the sound, the more challenging it is to detect.
-Passive sonar emits no sound into the ocean but “listens” for noises emitted underwater while active sonar injects sound into ocean waters.
-Active sonar sounds (or pings) bounce off objects, and the returned sound signal allows even quiet objects to be identified and their distance determined.
+The quieter the underwater sound, the more challenging it is to detect.
+Passive sonar emits no sound into the ocean but “listens” for noises emitted underwater, while active sonar introduces sound into ocean waters.
+Active sonar sound pulses (or pings) transmit through ocean waters, bounce or reflect off objects, and return as an echo sound signal that can be detected on a sound receiver like a hydrophone (or an array of hydrophones).
+The transmission of active sonar signals is what allows even quiet objects like a submarine to be detected, identified, and ranged.

 Passive Sonar versus Active Sonar

-The environmental concern is that low frequency (LF) sound may disturb and/or injure marine life.
+An environmental concern associated with operating LFA sonar is that low frequency (LF) sound may disturb and/or injure marine life.

 What is disturbance?